Do items identified by brand name as part of the grant proposal, require competitive purchasing?

 Are there special requirements for items bought with grant funds?

-Any item unit cost over $5,000 requires notification to the relevant chair, dean and ORSP.
+Any item unit cost over $5,000 requires notification to the relevant chair, dean and ORGS.
 When using the on-line purchase requisition form, use the approved by email fields at the bottom of the form to send an email copy of the purchase to your relevant chair and dean.
-ORSP is automatically emailed when submitting the form.
+ORGS is automatically emailed when submitting the form.

 Most sponsors disallow the purchase of the following general-purpose items without prior sponsor approval: cameras, stereos, audio-visual equipment, televisions, VCRs, DVDs, printers, computers (including notebooks and iPads), electronics, and digital media equipment.
-Costs insurred for these supplies/equipment without prior consultation with ORSP and necessary sponsor approval might result in the charges being ransferred off the grant account and charged to the PIs department or college.
+Costs insurred for these supplies/equipment without prior consultation with ORGS and necessary sponsor approval might result in the charges being ransferred off the grant account and charged to the PIs department or college.